rococodogs/transcode-batch/readme.markdown

       title: Commentary with director Danny Boyle and writer Alex Garland

   # add external srt files with the relative path to each file as the key.
+  # there is built in support with transcode-video for copying subtitles
+  # but i like the flexability of embedding a text file over an image.
+  #
+  # configs can be provided as an array of file strings (for english utf-8 files)
-  # language and encoding default to 'eng' and 'utf8', natch. no support for
+  # or hashes specifying the 3-letter language code (defaults to eng) and
-  # forced bc i always have subtitles on
+  # file encoding (defaults to utf8). no support for forced bc i always have subtitles on
   subtitles:
+    - 28 Days Later.eng.srt
-    28 Days Later.srt:
+    - 28 Days Later.fre.srt:
-      language: eng
+        language: fre
         encoding: utf8

   # extras videos are extracted to the project root and need to be moved to a
   # different output location depending on the type. default is 'other'.